zenith-editor/zenith/docs/config.md

   * `tab-size` (since *0.3.0*):

   (int) Sets the number of space characters inserted when pressing the tab key or adjusting the indentation level of a text block (in mark mode).
-The tab size is the count of these space characters (ASCII code 32).
+The tab size is the number of space characters (ASCII code 32) to be inserted.
 Ignored if `use-tabs` is set to true.

   * `use-tabs` (since *0.3.0*):